 Get exclusive member benefits & effect social change.
 Join Today

-According to the World Health Organization, mastitis can occur with or without the presence of infection (WHO, 2000).
+Mastitis can occur with or without the presence of infection.
 As it progresses, mastitis can cause the formation of a breast abscess.
 This is a localized collection of pus within breast tissue.
 Severe cases of mastitis can be fatal if left untreated.

 The causes of mastitis include: